 It is already my second time to visit this farfetched archipelago of pristine beauty, however, in the last quarter of the year 2018.
 My heartfelt thanks to Ms. Lorna Mortega, who hosted our trip there.
 To conveniently arrange your Balabac Island tour, please contact her at +63 946-557-6503 (Smart/TnT/Sun) or +63 906-690-9547 (Globe/TM).
 Below are her boats you can rent.

-Here is another link for detailed travel guide:
+Here is another link for a detailed travel guide:

 We made it to the island, however, few hours after we docked, unfavorable Northeastern monsoon winds start to brunt its strength.
-The strong whistling winds sustained for more than two days leaving as stuck in the island.
-From afar, we can see gigantic waves and whitewash with an unaided eye.
+The strong whistling winds sustained for more than two days leaving us stuck on the island.
+From afar, we can see gigantic waves and whitewash with unaided eyes.
 For safety reasons, we chose to stay and enjoy the island’s every nook and crannies.